 Our email address is firstname.lastname@example.org.

 Note.
-The program we use to send this newsletter has an automatic delete at the bottom.
+Both MailChimp and the other program we use to send some of these newsletters have an automatic delete at the bottom.
 Clicking that link will delete you from the mailing list on the server but it will not delete you from our main database.
-My newsletter mailing program will not allow the auto delete to send me an email notifying me that a deletion has been made.
-If you want to be removed from all further mailings, please send an email to email@example.com
+One of the programs will not allow the auto delete to send me an email notifying me that a deletion has been made.
+If you want to be sure that you are removed from all further mailings, please send an email to email@example.com

 If you know someone you think would enjoy this newsletter, please forward it to them.
 The more people who get it, the more likely it is that I'll be able to run the trips which might interest you.